LA-Sign: Looped Transformers with Geometry-aware Alignment for Skeleton-based Sign Language Recognition: Methodology

 where $\mathbf{W}$ is a learnable linear projection matrix.
 Text features are summarised via Euclidean mean pooling prior to projection, whereas sign features are aggregated using the weighted Fréchet mean after projection.
 This distinction ensures that multi-scale motion patterns are coherently reflected in hyperbolic space, effectively aligning skeletal dynamics with their corresponding linguistic descriptions.

-\textbf{Weighted Fréchet Mean Aggregation}: Sign features are aggregated using a weighted Fréchet mean on the hyperbolic manifold.
+\textbf{Weighted Fréchet Mean Aggregation}: Sign features are aggregated using a weighted Fréchet mean \cite{frechet1948elements, fish2025geo} on the hyperbolic manifold.
 We optimise the mean via iterative Riemannian updates.
-More details are provided in the supplementary material.
+More details are provided in the appendix.

-\textbf{Riemannian Optimisation}: Hyperbolic embeddings are updated using Riemannian gradients, while curvature, scaling factors, and temperature settings are optimised in Euclidean space.
+\textbf{Riemannian Optimisation}: Hyperbolic embeddings are updated using Riemannian gradients \cite{becigneulriemannian}, while curvature, scaling factors, and temperature settings are optimised in Euclidean space.

-\subsubsection{Contrastive alignment in hyperbolic space}
+\subsubsection{Contrastive Alignment in Hyperbolic Space}

-GA alignment is enforced using a hyperbolic contrastive loss:
+The recurrent GA alignment is enforced using a hyperbolic contrastive loss at each recurrent iteration $i \in \{1, \dots, L\}$, and aggregated across all iterations as:

-where $\tau > 0$ is a learnable temperature parameter and $m \ge 0$ is a margin that encourages stricter separation between mismatched pairs.
+where $\tau > 0$ is a learnable temperature parameter, $m \ge 0$ is a margin that encourages stricter separation between mismatched pairs, $\mathcal{L}_{GA,L}$ denotes the primary alignment loss at the final iteration $L$, and $w_{\text{aux}}$ controls the contribution of the intermediate auxiliary losses from preceding iterations.